Our Partnerships

 Voice for Mining Family Day

 Thousands of Newcastle Knights fans and NSW mining families attend the annual Voice for Mining Family Day at McDonald Jones Stadium, demonstrating the importance of mining to the local community.
-The annual event draws more than 20,000 people and celebrates its 10th year in 2022.

 The Newcastle Knights NRL team wears the special replica hi-vis mining jersey to represent the connection between the club, rugby league fans and our mining communities.